+- Final Design Plans February 2021

+- Right of Way Acquisition FY 2021/22

-- Final Project Report August 2019 October 2019 - Final Environmental Document August 2019 October 2019 - Final Design Plans February 2020 - Consultant contract amendments As needed - Newsletters, press releases, and outreach materials Ongoing
+- Consultant contract amendments As needed

+- Newsletters, press releases, and outreach materials Ongoing

 REVENUES EXPENDITURES

-2019/20 LTF \$14,566 \$12,560 PCTPA \$129,566 \$115,060
+LTF \$8,550 PCTPA \$82,669

-CMAQ 467,000 204,500 Environmental/design 350,000 400,000
+CMAQ Environmental/design consultant 408,550

-consultant
+Meetings, Travel, and Notifications 2,000

-HIP Grant Funds 300,000 Legal 2,000
+HIP Grant Funds 280,000 Legal 2,000

-TOTAL \$481,566 \$517,060 \$481,566 \$517,060
+TOTAL \$495,219 \$495,219

-Percent of budget:
+Percent of budget: 10.44%

-9.00% 7.80%

-WORK ELEMENT 45 CORRIDOR MOBILITY PLAN
+WORK ELEMENT 45 CORRIDOR MOBILITY PLAN (Multi-year project)

-PURPOSE: Prepare the Placer Sacramento Gateway Plan (PSGP) in accordance with the California Transportation Commission's (CTC) 2018 Comprehensive Multimodal Corridor Plan Guidelines and California Department of Transportation's (Caltrans) Corridor Planning Guidebook to pursue state and federal grant funding.
+PURPOSE: Prepare the Placer Sacramento Gateway Plan (PSGP) in accordance with the California Transportation Commission's (CTC) 2019 Comprehensive Multimodal Corridor Plan Guidelines and California Department of Transportation's (Caltrans) Corridor Planning Guidebook to pursue state and federal grant funding.

-BACKGROUND: The PCTPA, in collaboration with the Sacramento Area Council of Governments (SACOG), Capital Corridor Joint Powers Authority (CCJPA), and Caltrans District 3, are co-leading an effort to create the PSGP and complete the plan by December 2019, including project implementation, transportation, and public outreach.
+BACKGROUND: The PCTPA, in collaboration with the Sacramento Area Council of Governments (SACOG), Capital Corridor Joint Powers Authority (CCJPA), and Caltrans District 3, are co-leading an effort to create the PSGP and complete the plan by December 2020, including project implementation, transportation, and public outreach.
 The PSCMP will include an approximately 45-mile corridor that starts on US 50 at Interstate 5 and extends along Business 80, Interstate 80 to Highway 49, and Highway 65 to Nelson Lane.

-The PSGP is required to compete for the upcoming CTC Solutions for Congested Corridors Program (SCCP) Cycle 2 funding anticipated in 2020, which requires the plan to be consistent with the CTC's 2018 Comprehensive Multimodal Corridor Plan Guidelines.
+The PSGP is required to compete for the upcoming CTC Solutions for Congested Corridors Program (SCCP) Cycle 2 funding anticipated in 2021, which requires the plan to be consistent with the CTC's 2019 Comprehensive Multimodal Corridor Plan Guidelines.
 The PSGP will also be used to pursue other federal and state grant funding.
 In addition, the PSGP will need to be consistent with the Caltrans' Corridor Planning Guidebook to pursue available state Interregional Transportation Improvement Plan (ITIP) funding.

-- Work closely with project partners to determine set of priority projects along the corridor that would compete best in state grant programs June 2019 - December 2019 - With the consultant team, provide information and make presentations on the PSGP effort to elected officials, business groups, citizen groups, and other interested parties June 2019 December 2019/as needed
+- Work closely with project partners to secure state grants for a set of priority projects along the corridor July 2020 December 2020 - Provide information and make presentations on the PSGP effort to elected officials, business groups, citizen groups, and other interested parties July 2020 December 2020/as needed